revgrid/revgrid/etc/revgrid.api.md

     heading: string;
 }

+// Warning: (ae-internal-missing-underscore) The name "splitStringAtFirstNonNumericChar" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function splitStringAtFirstNonNumericChar(value: string): SplitStringAtFirstNonNumericCharResult;

+// Warning: (ae-internal-missing-underscore) The name "SplitStringAtFirstNonNumericCharResult" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface SplitStringAtFirstNonNumericCharResult {
+    // (undocumented)
+    firstNonNumericCharPart: string;
+    // (undocumented)
+    numericPart: string;
+}

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@constructor" is not defined in this configuration
 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration